lovodkin93/unanswerability/README.md

 ### Beam Relaxation
 To run the beam relaxation experiments, simply run the zero-shot experiment with the additional `--k-beams <BEAM_SIZE>` parameter.

+In addition to the actual generated outputs saved in the "regular_decoding" sub-directory, the beam-relaxation version would be saved under the sub-directory "beam-relaxation".

 ### Evaluation